IIP-Design/iip-static-assets/Commons/HelpPage.md

 ### Is content available in my language?

-Currently the Content Commons features content available in the following languages: Arabic, Bahasa Indonesia, Chinese (Simplified), English, French, Japanese, Korean, Persian, Portuguese (Brazil), Russian, Spanish, Turkish, Urdu, and Vietnamese.
+Currently the Content Commons features content available in the following languages: Arabic, Bahasa Indonesia, Chinese (Simplified), English, French, Hebrew, Japanese, Korean, Persian, Portuguese (Brazil), Russian, Spanish, Turkish, Urdu, and Vietnamese.

 **Note: Not all pieces of content are available in every language.**